serverless/serverless/docs/04-extending-serverless/01-creating-plugins.md

 **Note:** Binding a plugin to a provider is optional.
 Serverless will always consider your plugin if you don't specify a `provider`.

-The provider definition should be added inside the plugins constructor:
+The provider definition should be added inside the plugins constructor and can be the name of the provider (as a string) or the provider plugin instance.

+### String representation

+The string representation simply tells Serverless that this plugin should only be loaded if the provider defined in the service matches the one of the plugin.

 ```javascript
 'use strict';